 - Planning is the vital first step, do it as early as possible.
 Automation Testing requires you to buy new tools and software, which in turn requires you to take time and resources to figure which tools/software is the most suitable.
 Misstepping at this stage can lead to cost overruns and a waste of time.
 Thus, you are advised to plan everything in advance.

 - Not all test cases are suitable for automation.
-Candidates for Automation Testing are test cases that have clear pass/fail results, time-consuming tests, high risks of failure, or stable features.
+Candidates for Automation Testing are test cases that have a clear pass/fail results, time-consuming tests, high risks of failure, or stable features.
 Based on these factors, you should consider automating unit tests, API tests, regression tests, data-driven tests, and cross-browser tests.

 - Some tests are best left to manual testing.
 By the same token, some types of test cases are costly and susceptible to false results, which should be handled by experienced manual testers.
 They are UX tests, exploratory tests, app accessibility tests, anti-automation features, or flaky functionality.